 About June

-My professional life as a trained educator has revolved around teaching, designing and supervising programs for adults and kids in the outdoors, grounded in ecological place-based relationships, and homesteading craft.
 Death has also been an inseparable part of my teaching and learning since 2005 and you can learn more about that relationship here.
-Since 2020, I’ve been dedicating more attention to how we face grief, death and dying in a quickly shifting world, not only as individuals and families, but as a society grappling with climate challenges, political upheaval, and economic hardship.
+I think it is imperative that we explore how we face and adapt to grief, death and dying in a quickly shifting world, not only as individuals and families, but as a world grappling with climate change, political upheaval and capitalism-driven hardship.

 About David